How does the Endocannabinoid system work?

 The ECS is involved with so many aspects of health, research on the endocannabinoid system has increased since its discovery 30 years ago.

-The Endocannabinoid system is extremely easy to throw out of balance.
+The Endocannabinoid system is very easy to throw out of balance.
 Stress levels, diet and exercise all influence your body’s ECS, and our modern lifestyles may be taking a toll on our systems.

 Some experts believe in a theory known as clinical endocannabinoid deficiency (CECD).
 This theory suggests that low endocannabinoid levels in your body can manifest in illness.
 Experts believe that maintaining homeostasis is the primary role of the ECS.